devmohit-live/Twitter-Bot/README.md

 # Twitter-Bot
-A twitter bot which responds to some particular hastags, A fun project on python made in a spare time
+A twitter bot which responds to some #knitans #anubhuti19 hastags, A fun project on python made in a spare time